Approval of ABSTUDY Away from Base assistance 010-02070050

 Assistance for the activity can be paid in:

-A claim for Away from Base assistance, as either an advance or a reimbursement, must be received by the Away from Base submission closing date.
+All claims for Away from Base assistance must be received by the Away from Base submission closing date.

-Fares allowance can be authorised in advance or reimbursed after the journey has occurred.
-Fares Allowance can be arranged separately to the meals and accommodation component of the activity where requested.
+Fares Allowance (FAA) can be authorised in advance or reimbursed after the journey has occurred.

 Payment in advance

-Payment in advance for approved away from base activities normally occurs for each activity individually.
-However, qualifying institutions can apply and be approved for bulk funding of all residential school activities for a year, payable in a lump sum at the beginning of a semester.
+Payment in advance for approved Away from Base activities normally occurs for each activity individually.
+However, qualifying institutions can apply for bulk funding for all residential school activities in a year, payable in a lump sum at the beginning of each semester.

-Advance payments are required to be acquitted based on the actual numbers of qualifying participants, the period and the location(s) once the activity has been completed.
+Advance payments must be acquitted based on the actual number of qualifying participants, the period and location(s) once the activity has been completed.

 Reimbursement

-• Fares Allowance - paid as a reimbursement to the education provider, service provider or student who arranged and paid for the travel
+- Fares Allowance (FAA) - authorised in advance or paid as a reimbursement to the education provider, service provider or student who paid for the travel

 Away from Base assistance for ABSTUDY